confluentinc/librdkafka/README.md

 ### Commits

-When you commit in `node-rdkafka`, the standard way is to queue the commit request up with the next `librdkafka` request to the broker.
+When you commit in `confluent-kafka-js`, the standard way is to queue the commit request up with the next `librdkafka` request to the broker.
 When doing this, there isn't a way to know the result of the commit.
 Luckily there is another callback you can listen to to get this information

 ```js
 const consumer = new Kafka.KafkaConsumer({